GHT1305/Embedded-System-Programming-Course-Project/README.md

 ## Project Objective

 Design, simulate, and program a temperature data logging device for automobiles.
-The system reads temperature from an LM35 sensor and logs the sampled data to a MicroSD card for later analysis[web:1].
+The system reads temperature from an LM35 sensor and logs the sampled data to a MicroSD card for later analysis.

 ## Components Used